 This gluten free chocolate mousse cake is the perfect moist, rich chocolate cake topped with light, eggless chocolate mousse.
 A showstopper!

 We began this decadent chocolate mousse cake with our recipe for one bowl gluten free chocolate cake.
-That’s one of the 10 best gluten free chocolate cakes, and there was no reason to reinvent the wheel.
+Since that’s one of the best recipes on the blog, there was no reason to reinvent the wheel.

 But this time I made it with whipped cream in place of egg whites.
 You really just need the lift to help the chocolate mousse rise high and hold its shape on top of the rich chocolate cake.